-The Trunyan people have a funeral tradition where the body is bury on a large rock that has 7 basins.
+The Trunyan people have a funeral tradition where the body is buried on a large rock that has 7 basins.

 Terunyan Village custom regulates the procedure for burying corpses for its citizens.

-In this village, there are three graves (sema) dedicate to three different types of death.
+In this village, there are three graves (sema) dedicated to three different types of death.

-If one of Terunyan’s residents died naturally, his body was covering with a white cloth.
+If one of Terunyan’s residents died naturally, his body was covered with a white cloth.

-held in a ceremony, and then placed without being bury under a large tree namely Taru Menyan, in a location namely Sema Wayah.
+held in a ceremony, and then placed without being buried under a large tree namely Taru Menyan, in a location namely Sema Wayah.

-The body will place in a location namely Sema Bantas.
+The body will be placed in a location namely Sema Bantas.

-Meanwhile, to bury babies and small children, or residents who are adults but single, they will place in Sema Muda (Miarta Yasa House)
+Meanwhile, to bury babies and small children, residents who are adults but single will be placed in Sema Muda (Miarta Yasa House)